The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Conclusions

 In this work we presented \sharpy, a new sampler for gravitational-wave Bayesian inference.
 It uses the efficient No-U-Turn-Sampler as a mutation kernel of a Sequential Monte Carlo, with the exploration of the parameter space further enhanced by adapting the mass matrix to the local geometry of the distribution.
 Moreover, the \texttt{JAX} implementation allows for a fast and accurate computation of gradients as well as for GPU acceleration, exploiting the intrinsic parallelism of SMC methods.

 Remarkably, to the best of our knowledge, this is the first application of the NUTS to single event GW inference problems, carrying with it the efficient parameter space exploration in large-dimensional problems.
-We tested the algorithm directly on real data, specifically on GW150914 with an aligned-spin waveform model, demonstrating that \sharpy is able to produce results consistent with Bilby + Dynesty for both the inferred posterior distribution and the evidence value.
+We tested the algorithm directly on real data, specifically on GW150914 with an aligned-spin waveform model, demonstrating that \sharpy is able to produce results consistent with other samplers for both the inferred posterior distribution and the evidence value.
+Additionally, we performed the probability-probability test, demonstrating the statistical unbiasedness of our sampler.
 On a single NVIDIA A100 GPU, the total sampling time is of the order of 10 minutes.

-Additionally, we performed the probability-probability test, demonstrating the statistical unbiasedness of our sampler.
+While is this work we focused on relatively short signals, analyzing signals with arbitrary large durations or frequency resolutions (e.g. signals from binary neutron star mergers) should not in principle impact the performance of \sharpy, since the evaluation of the waveforms happens in parallel.
+The limited amount of GPU memory however prevents us from using arbitrary large durations or frequency arrays on a single GPU.
+This can easily mitigated by using frequency bin reduction schemes, that can lower the frequency resolution (and thus the memory required) by order of magnitudes \cite{2020:ROQ, 2021:Multibanding_MOrisaki, 2023:Relative_Binning}.
+Alternatively, the SMC parallelism can be exploited to split computation and memory across multiples GPUs or the computation can be split in serial batches.